lvgl/lvgl/docs/widgets/extra/led.md

 ## Overview

-The LEDs are rectangle-like (or circle) object.
-It's brightness can be adjusted.
-With lower brightness the the colors of the LED become darker.
+The LEDs are rectangle-like (or circle) object whose brightness can be adjusted.
+With lower brightness the colors of the LED become darker.

 ## Parts and Styles
 The LEDs have only one main part, called `LV_LED_PART_MAIN` and it uses all the typical background style properties.